Open Studios Art Tour

 Open Studios & Events Manager

-How is the Tour different this year?
+How was the Tour different in 2015?

 We’ve partnered with Good Times and our circle of Angel Investors to completely rework the Open Studios business model.
 What does this mean?
 A free Artist Guide for you, in the September 30th issue of Good Times, or a dramatically discounted Guide or App for just $5.
 We’re working to make Open Studios truly open, for friends, neighbors, and anyone who lives, works, or plays in Santa Cruz County.
 Pick up a Guide, buy the app, or just wander in where you see the green signs.